Academic term: Japan

 The graduation ceremony occurs in March, and the enrollment ceremony in early April.
 The Japanese public school year consists of approximately 200 days.

-In recent years a few elementary, middle, and high schools have begun experimenting with having two semesters (Quarter 1/2 and 3/4) instead of the traditional three, extending the fall break to a week.
+In recent years a few elementary, middle, and high schools have begun experimenting with having two semesters instead of the traditional three, extending the fall break to a week.

-Colleges/universities run a two-term/four-quarter system:
+Colleges/universities run a two-semester/four-quarter system:

 Kenya

 In Kenya, for K-12 education, the calendar year starts in January and ends in November.
 The academic year is divided into 3 terms as follows: